Market research. Validation. Sales pages. Pricing. Content creation. Beta testers. Bonuses.

 Word of mouth is a powerful thing, folks, and working with affiliates and influencers is essentially strategic word of mouth.

 I've seen the power of affiliate marketing work for me, my clients, and my community and I want you to be able to achieve the same successes.
-For example, when I launched my Ultimate Instagram Hashtag Database, I had affiliates to thank for 53% of the sales!
+For example, when I launched my (now retired) Ultimate Instagram Hashtag Database, I had affiliates to thank for 53% of the sales!
 After having an affiliate team for over a year, I now make the same amount from product sales as I do from client services - and I haven't had to launch anything in over 6 months.

 In this blog post, you're going to learn: